-The Bank established a combined assurance forum with its duties, responsibilities, membership and reporting lines articulated in the combined assurance forum charter.
+The Bank established a combined assurance forum with its duties, responsibilities, membership and reporting lines articulated in the Combined Assurance Forum (CAF) charter.
 The forum's primary objective is to assist the audit committee in discharging its responsibilities relative to the integration, coordination, and alignment of the various risk management and assurance processes and activities across the group.